Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 To solve this potential challenge to female hiker hygiene and comfort on a day hike, think nylon and nylon blends with a cotton panel in the crotch area.

-So I recommend that you aim for a mid rise cut which covers you enough to prevent chafing, and is slippery enough to move with you during your hike.
+So I recommend that you aim for a mid rise cut which covers you enough to prevent chafing, and is slippery enough to move with your layers during your hike.

 Here are two of my current favorites:

-Tip: To deal with chafing issues anywhere on your body, try this "slippery on purpose" product:
+To deal with chafing issues anywhere on your body, try this "slippery on purpose" product for women hikers:

 Pure cotton women's underwear is notorious for doing this!